Cristina14-byte/Generate_DOCX/README.md

 ## 📌 **Overview**
 This **JavaFX-based** application streamlines the creation of essential paperwork for companies operating in **fire prevention** and **occupational safety**.
 The system allows users to select predefined templates, generate **DOCX documents**, and manage them efficiently.

+This project was also developed as part of the **Object-Oriented Programming** course at **Technical University of Cluj-Napoca**, focusing on **Java application development with database integration**.

+📄 **Faculty Documentation:** attached in the repository.

 ## 🚀 **Features**
 - 🔍 **Automatic Folder & File Processing** – Scans predefined directories for relevant templates.